By Andrew Andrews

 Eller’s witty lines about interracial dating (“nobody sees color when the lights are out”), coming of age (“if you’ve bled, you’re old enough to wed”), luck (“blessings don’t need a goddamn disguise”), wisdom (“there are always things in motion beyond your reckoning”) and character (“people aren’t the things you know; people are the things you don’t know”), interspersed with bouts of confusion and anguish, make this the most emotional ride we’ve taken off-off-Broadway since BOUNDLESS Theatre’s production of MUD across East 4th Street last autumn.
 Is there something inherent to the lives of poor Appalachian families that make for the most dramatic portrayals of the human condition?
 Check out this show and find out for yourself, then come back here and let us know what you think.
 Whether you’re as captivated by O’Connell and Piniella’s performance as we were, or the tale of rural destitution is too hard for you to handle, your reviews help others decide whether they should attend, and your ratings help us help you find future productions you’ll love!5

-Andrew Andrews attended Terminus at New York Theatre Workshop in New York on Monday, February 19, 2018 @ 7:30pm to write this review.
+Andrew Andrews attended Terminus at New York Theatre Workshop in Manhattan on Monday, February 19, 2018 @ 7:30pm to write this review.